hmito/esj73web/home_en.md

     - After the deadline, we cannot accept presentation applications or modifications to submitted applications.
 - **Due to ongoing system migration work, registration for conference participation is currently unavailable.
 We plan to resume service on 6th Jan.
 2026.**
     - Early registration discount is available until 17th Feb.
 2026, 13:00 (JST).
-- **Abstract registration closes at 17th Feb.
+- **Abstract registration will close at 17th Feb.
 2026, 23:59 (JST).**
+- **Handling of presentation files varies depending on the session type.**
-    - For poster presentations, you must <span color="red">register your online poster file by 7th Mar., when online presentations begin</span>.
+    - For poster presentations, you must <span color="red">register your online poster file by 7th Mar.</span>, as online presentations will begin on 8th Mar.
-    - For regular oral presentations, <span color="red">presentation files must be registered at the venue</span>.
-See [Presentation Guidelines](/presentation_en#oral-presentation) for details.
+    - For regular oral presentations, it is not required to register presentation files online before the conference.
+However, since presentations will be delivered using designated conference PCs at the venue, you must <span color="red">copy your presentation file to the conference PC by the designated deadline</span>.
+Further details will be announced later in the [Presentation Guidelines](/presentation_en#oral-presentation).
-    - For symposia, workshops, and forums, the conference organizers will not manage presentation files.
+    - For symposia, workshops, and forums, the conference organizers will not handle presentation files.
+Please contact the session organizer regarding the management of presentation files.
 - **We recommend booking your accommodation well in advance.**
     - For venue access information, please check the [Venue Page](/venue).